Storytelling Matters!

 - What domains and components (Standards) would you like highlighted through this session?

-- Data gathering is essential for tracking growth, help Scott differentiate the experience to your needs
+- Data gathering is essential for tracking growth, helping Scott differentiate the experience to your needs

 Review Participant Data To Set Session Goals